Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 • Farm a bit of money using dispatch or black market trades.

-• Donate a solid chunk at a church in the region.
+• Dump a solid chunk into the donation box at a church in the region.

-• Then focus on dispatch missions in that region for a while to benefit from the higher payout multiplier.
+• Then focus dispatch missions in that region for a while to ride the higher Conversion multiplier.

 This snowballs surprisingly quickly if you keep Ross busy.